 NYSE listing standards require that a majority of our board of directors be independent within twelve months from the date of listing of our securities on the NYSE.
 An "independent director" is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship which in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
-Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect to have three "independent directors" as defined in NYSE's listing standards and applicable SEC rules.
-Our board of directors has determined that Adrian Griffin, Simon Hay and Natalia Streltsova are "independent directors" as defined in the NYSE listing standards and applicable SEC rules.
-We intend to identify two additional independent directors within twelve months from the date of listing of our securities on the NYSE.
+We have four "independent directors" as defined in NYSE's listing standards and applicable SEC rules.
+Our board of directors has determined that Adrian Griffin, Simon Hay, Erez Ichilov and Natalia Streltsova are "independent directors" as defined in the NYSE listing standards and applicable SEC rules.
 Our independent directors will have regularly scheduled meetings at which only independent directors are present.